Explore the Mediterranean: A Guide to Vibrant Festivals

 Hotel Bersoca

-Pricing: From €90 per night.
+Pricing: From €90 per night

 Amenities: Outdoor pool, complimentary Wi-Fi, and private balconies.